Point of Sale

 Business owners prize a line of credit because of their flexibility.
 Once you’re approved, you can keep the line in your back pocket until a sudden need arises, such as broken restaurant equipment.
 Interest rates may be relatively low as well, depending on the borrower’s situation.

-Most people don’t think of credit cards as funding, but they function as short-term loan products with the added bonus of accruing points and rewards for further reinvestment.
+Most people don’t think of credit cards as funding resources, but they function as short-term loan products with the added bonus of accruing points and rewards for further reinvestment.

 Depending on your credit score, you may qualify for a credit card with a 0% APR throughout an introductory period, typically a year.
 That’s essentially an interest-free loan throughout the life of your offer – an unbeatable rate.

-Although not actually a loan, an MCA is a very similar product.
+Although not actually a loan, a Marchant Cash Advance (MCA) is a very similar product.
 A financing company will give you cash and take repayment in the form of a cut of your daily credit card and debit card sales, plus a fee.

 MCAs don’t require borrowers to have strong financials.
-Because the lender only takes back a percentage of your sales, if you have a slow day, you won’t find yourself falling behind on your payments.
+Because the lender only takes back a percentage of your sales, if your business has a slow day, you won’t find yourself falling behind on your payments.

 Interest rates for MCAs, however, are usually extraordinarily high, and can go into the triple digits.
 MCAs use “factor rate” to calculate what you need to repay.
 Most factor rates are usually between 1.1 and 1.5, and when you multiply your loan by your factor rate, you get the amount you have to repay on top of your loan principal.
 Factor rates are used instead of interest rates because they can seem low, but translate to large dollar amounts over time.

-As a result, an MCA should only be considered as an absolute last resort.
+As a result, an MCA should only be considered as an absolute last resort for funding.
 The barrier to entry is low, but the cost can be fatally high.

-Whether you’re new to the concept of restaurant financing, or have used (and maybe even been burned by) a loan product in the past, restaurant equipment financing is an excellent place to start a new era of using loans responsibly.
+Whether you’re new to the concept of restaurant financing, or have used (and maybe even been burned by) business loans in the past, financing your equipment is an excellent place to start a new era of using loans responsibly.

-Going into debt is always a risk, and you’ll need to crunch the numbers to make sure that this short-term loss ends up in a gain for your restaurant.
+Going into debt is always a risk, and you’ll need to crunch your restaurant budget numbers to make sure that this short-term loss ends up in a gain for your new or existing restaurant.

 If you’ve got a restaurant equipment need, this type of financing is responsible, not overly expensive, and a stepping stone to even better options.
 What else could you ask for when your fridge is on the fritz?